-7. Last Official Drop Date for Faculty and Withdrawal Date for Students
+Last Official Date for Faculty to Drop Students

 The last official drop/withdrawal date shall correspond to the 75th percentile of the semester or session.
 A student actively enrolled in any class after the 75th percentile shall receive one of the following grades: A, B, C, D, F, CR, NC, P, NP, SP, I, IP, or RD.
-FW? failing due to cessation of participation in a course after the last day to officially withdraw from a course.
+(FW?) failing due to cessation of participation in a course after the last day to officially withdraw from a course.

-8. Enrollment Limitation
+Enrollment Limitation

-A student will be permitted to withdraw from a class and receive a "W" no more than three times for the same course.
+A student will be permitted to withdraw from a class and receive a "W" or substandard grade notations no more than three times for the same course.